open-source-search/easy-computer-vision/README.md

 created while model was training and will output the following into the console:
 ```
 Logs filename:  my_logs_file.log
-Lowest loss is at epoch 113/200.
+Lowest val_mrcnn_mask_loss is 0.0469 at epoch 210/450.
-Lowest rpn_class_loss is at epoch 113/200.
+Lowest val_mrcnn_class_loss is 0.0081 at epoch 215/450.
-Lowest rpn_bbox_loss is at epoch 121/200.
+Lowest val_rpn_class_loss is 0.001 at epoch 12/450.
-Lowest mrcnn_class_loss is at epoch 113/200.
+Lowest mrcnn_bbox_loss is 0.1013 at epoch 215/450.
-Lowest mrcnn_bbox_loss is at epoch 113/200.
+Lowest val_rpn_bbox_loss is 0.0204 at epoch 254/450.
-Lowest mrcnn_mask_loss is at epoch 113/200.
+Lowest loss is 0.7116 at epoch 215/450.
-Lowest val_loss is at epoch 79/200.
+Lowest val_loss is 0.1129 at epoch 254/450.
-Lowest val_rpn_class_loss is at epoch 70/200.
+Lowest rpn_bbox_loss is 0.1884 at epoch 255/450.
-Lowest val_rpn_bbox_loss is at epoch 123/200.
+Lowest rpn_class_loss is 0.0054 at epoch 218/450.
-Lowest val_mrcnn_class_loss is at epoch 106/200.
+Lowest mrcnn_class_loss is 0.1414 at epoch 215/450.
-Lowest val_mrcnn_bbox_loss is at epoch 81/200.
+Lowest mrcnn_mask_loss is 0.2525 at epoch 216/450.
-Lowest val_mrcnn_mask_loss is at epoch 142/200.
+Lowest val_mrcnn_bbox_loss is 0.018 at epoch 248/450.
 ```

-The parameter: "Lowest val_loss is at epoch 79/200." points to the model, which would be your best performing model if you don't want to run additional tests.
-However, the best way to do it would be to take all models that script outputs and run predictions against all of them them to test them with actual predictions.
-Model, which would produce best accuracies, would be your best performing model.
-You would need only one model, rest of the ".h5" model files generated by the training pipeline could be deleted.
+The parameter: "Lowest val_loss is at epoch 254/450." points to the model dump generated at 254th epoch, which would be your best performing model if you don't want to run additional tests.
+However, the best way to do it, would be, to take all models that script outputs and run predictions against all of them to test each model dump, running it through actual predictions.
+Model, which would produce best actual prediction accuracies, would be your best performing model.
+You would need only one model, therefore the rest of the ".h5" model files generated by the training pipeline could be deleted.

 ## How to run the script to choose best model?
 By default, script will look for log files in the following path: ```path/to/easy-computer-vision/logs/```.